 Your participation in this research study, to include the use and disclosure of your identifiable information for the purposes described above, is completely voluntary.
 (Note, however, that if you do not provide your consent for the use and disclosure of your identifiable information for the purposes described above, you will not be allowed, in general, to participate in the research study).
 Whether or not you provide your consent for participation in this research study will have no effect on your current or future relationship with the University of Pittsburgh.
-Whether or not you provide your consent for participation in this research study will have no effect on your current or future relationship of UPMC or affiliated health care provider or your current or future relationship with a health care insurance provider.
+Whether or not you provide your consent for participation in this research study will have no effect on your current or future care at Children's Hospital of Pittsburgh of UPMC or affiliated health care provider or your current or future relationship with a health care insurance provider.